Polemic is contentious rhetoric intended to support a

-specific position by forthright claims and to undermine the opposing
+position by forthright claims and to undermine the opposing position.
+The

-polemic, while often angry, is a rational, principled argument.
-In
+while often angry, is a rational, principled argument.
+In contrast, a rant

-are rational and supported by evidence and argument.
-We may be wrong
+rational and supported by evidence and argument.
+We may be wrong occasionally,

-implements a feature of the development environment that does not
+a feature of the development environment that does not natively support the

 or